Building Effective Direct Mailing Lists For Your Campaign

 There are several reasons why an in-house list can work great for you:

-- Familiar prospects: All the people on your in-house list are prospects that already know your brand.
+- Familiar prospects: All the people on your in-house list are prospects who already know your brand.
 They might have inquired about your products or services, requested a free demo, or attended a webinar you hosted in the past.
 Either way, these prospects have already engaged with your business and are most likely to convert.

 - No extra costs: If you want a free direct mailing list, this is how you can get one.
 Search your CRM and put together the details of all your hot leads to compile an effective in-house list.